• Skip to main content

 Ingredients needed like a carton of tofu, chickpea flour, cornstarch and seasonings on a grey background.

-• Cornstarch - Can be substituted with other starches like potato starch, tapioca starch or arrowroot starch.
+• Cornstarch - Can be substituted with other starches like potato or tapioca starch.

 🔪How to make